adityaramesh/ndmath/README.md

   - Decide on a syntax for array slices.
 Possibly use underscores: `a(0, _, 0, _) = ...`.

 ### Long-Term TODO

+- Come up with the syntax to write loops using generic packets instead of the same scalar type of the array.
+This would allow the loop operation to be expressed using SIMD operations.
+Combined with the syntax for unrolling loops, this can become very powerful.

 - Support ranges in `operator()`, e.g. `a[i, end][c<3>, end - 1][c<2>, end, 2]`
 - Use constexpr for arrays to implement compile-time arrays with the following